 Structured data is not a direct ranking factor, and Google says so plainly.
 What it does:

-So the honest pitch: schema markup is a click-through-rate and machine-comprehension investment with occasional indirect ranking benefits.
+So the honest pitch: schema markup is a machine-comprehension and search-appearance investment.
 For most sites, the few hours it takes to add Article or Product plus BreadcrumbList markup via templates is among the best-value technical SEO work available.

 Rollout Checklist